MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 ![clusters](Image/party.jpg)

 The graph above reveals that A Just Russia deputies are the most active in terms of legislative co-sponsorship.
 Indeed, deputies such as Alexander Terentyev and Oleg Nilov are quite experienced legislators, having served in IV and III convocations, respectively.
+Moreover, many deputies such as Sergei Mironov, Boris Ivanyuzhenkov, Yana Lantratova, Valery Gartung and Yaroslav Nilov are chairmen and deputy chairmen of both specialist committees and Duma factions.
+In this case, we assume that other deputies seek support in lawmaking from their higher-ranking colleagues.

-Thus, the main characteristics by which deputies of the State Duma are grouped together are common membership of committees and party affiliation.
+*Overall, the main characteristics by which deputies of the State Duma are grouped together are common membership of committees and party affiliation.*

 ---------------------------------------------------------------
 ### Investigation of hidden connections between deputies